As You May Have Guessed...

 Details: Fridays until May | The Cellars at Music & Beans, 82 Camden High Street, NW1 0LT

 The Emerald City at Queen of Hoxton

-The Queen of Hoxton’s rooftop is once again switching its theme for the season, and this time it’s taking a whirlwind to the Emerald City (Oz, not Dublin).
+The Queen of Hoxton’s rooftop has taken a whirlwind trip to the Emerald City (Oz, not Dublin).
 You can expect green beers, hot buttered rums, a light dusting of Wiccan magic workshops and storytelling in their cosy wigwam.
 READ MORE

 Head back to the top